-Outside work or activities are generally permitted unless they are prohibited by statute or regulation, or would require (to avoid a conflict of interest) the employee's disqualification from matters central or critical to the performance of his or her official duties.
+Outside work or activities are permitted unless they are prohibited by statute or regulation, or would require the employee's disqualification from matters central or critical to the performance of his or her official duties.

-All outside work or activities must take place outside official duty hours or while on authorized leave.
-You may not use or permit the use of your official title or position in your outside work or activities.
-See exceptions under Reference to Official Position below.
+All outside work must take place outside official duty hours or while employees are on authorized leave.
+Employees may not use or permit the use of their official titles, position, or government resources in their outside work or activities.

-You may not serve as an expert witness, in your private capacity in any proceeding before a court or agency of the United States in which the U.S. is a party or has a direct or substantial interest, without prior approval from the head of the Departmental Ethics Office [Designated Agency Ethics Official (DAEO)].
+You may not serve, with or without compensation, as an expert witness in your private capacity in any proceeding before a court or agency of the United States in which the U.S. is a party or has a direct or substantial interest, without prior approval from the head of the DEO.

 Generally, you may not receive compensation, other than travel expenses, for outside teaching, speaking, or writing that relates to your official duties.